RikiJar/Software_testing-TEKS5466/Testing/BugReport1.md

 ---

 ## 5. Expected Result
-Text-field should empty itself and allow user to use dropdown menu as intended.
+Text field should empty itself and allow user to use dropdown menu as intended.

 ---

 ## 6. Actual Behavior
-When accidentally pressing a character on the keyboard, dropdown menu breaks and cannot be used unless application is refreshed.
+When accidentally pressing a character on the keyboard, dropdown menu breaks and cannot be used unless UI is refreshed.

 ---